leonardsaers/3d-printable-telescope/instructions-introduction-level.md

 <img alt="All parts needed for a simpel diy telescope" src="images/all-parts-introduction-level-telescope.jpg" />

-Print the lens enclosuer that will fits to your lens.
-If the lens enclsur is sligthly to small, than you can adjust it using a hair dryer.
+Print the lens enclosure that will fits to your lens.
+If the lens enclosure is slightly too small, than you can adjust it using a hair dryer.

-Put the lens inside the lens enclouser.
+Put the lens inside the lens enclosure.

 <img alt="The lens enclosure" src="images/lens-enclosure-introduction-level-telescope.jpg" />